 Most UK insurers require the main insurance holder (the main driver) to be a UK or EU resident, holding a UK drivers license.
 Having a non-UK citizen as a named (secondary) driver can be tricky too, so don’t just rely on this.

 If you’re thinking of going on a European road trip like we did, you’ll also need to make sure that any insurance will cover you in whatever countries you aim to go to.
-Most UK car insurance usually cover you for driving up to 30 days in EU countries.
+Most UK car insurance usually cover you for driving up to 30 days in EU countries (subject to Brexit changes).

 So if you’re just planning on a little trip to the south of France for a few weeks, make sure you check in the small print that you’re covered and you’re good to go.
 Thinking of heading to Turkey like we did?
 Then you’ll need specialist insurance – see our story below.